PrakarshiNaishiPolina/gossip-girl/README.md

 2. Open the `index.html` file in a browser to see the character showcase in action.
 3. Customize the content or add more characters to the webpage as needed.

-## Future Improvements

-- **Interactive Character Profiles**: Adding a more detailed page for each character.
-- **Animations**: More dynamic animations to enhance user engagement.
-- **Search Functionality**: Add a search feature to find specific characters.

-## Contact

-For any questions or feedback, feel free to reach out.
-Enjoy exploring the world of **Gossip Girl**!

 ---